Law of obligations: Quasi-contracts

 Quasi-contracts are supposed to be sources of obligations very similar to contracts, but the main difference is that they are not created by an agreement of wills.
 The main cases are negotiorum gestio (conducting of another person's affairs without their authorization), unjust enrichment, and solutio indebiti.
-This Roman classification is quite controversial for today's standards, since many of these cases would be considered as completely different from contracts (most notably unjust enrichment), and would instead be classified as delicts or special sources of obligations.They are formed by impication from circumstances regardless or the assent or dissent of parties.
+This Roman classification is quite controversial for today's standards, since many of these cases would be considered as completely different from contracts (most notably unjust enrichment), and would instead be classified as delicts or special sources of obligations.
+They are formed by implication from circumstances regardless of the assent or dissent of parties.
 They are called quasi-contracts.
 The following are the examples of quasi-contractual obligations under the Roman law;